 Make sure Hadoop is installed, configured and setup correctly.
-For more information see: * Single Node Setup for first-time users. * Cluster Setup for large, distributed clusters.
+For more information see:

 Service Level Authorization is the initial authorization mechanism to ensure clients connecting to a particular Hadoop service have the necessary, pre-configured, permissions and are authorized to access the given service.
 For example, a MapReduce cluster can use this mechanism to allow a configured list of users/groups to submit jobs.

 The $HADOOP_CONF_DIR/hadoop-policy.xml configuration file is used to define the access control lists for various Hadoop services.

 Service Level Authorization is performed much before to other access control checks such as file-permission checks, access control on job queues etc.

 This section describes how to configure service-level authorization via the configuration file $HADOOP_CONF_DIR/hadoop-policy.xml.

 By default, service-level authorization is disabled for Hadoop.
 To enable it set the configuration property hadoop.security.authorization to true in $HADOOP_CONF_DIR/core-site.xml.